 Lieutenant General John F. Sattler earned a B.S.
 Degree in Economics from the United States Naval Academy in 1971.
 He graduated with honors from the Marine Corps Amphibious Warfare School, the Marine Corps Command and Staff College, and the Industrial College of the Armed Forces.

 Since his retirement in 2008, LtGen Sattler has spent over 200 days each year as a senior mentor with both the Marine Corps and Joint Forces Command.
-In this capacity he taught and coached Commanders, their staffs and students across the USA and around the world; he left the mentoring program in November 2010.
-In October 2011 LtGen Sattler was selected to serve as the Naval Academy’s 4th Distinguished Chair of Leadership where he will work with the Stockdale Center for Ethical Leadership-teaching and mentoring midshipmen, staff and faculty, as well as representing the Naval Academy and Stockdale Center at prestigious national and international leadership conferences and events.
+In this capacity he taught and coached Commanders, their staffs, and students across the USA and around the world; he left the mentoring program in November 2010.
+In October 2011, LtGen Sattler was selected to serve as the Naval Academy’s fourth Distinguished Chair of Leadership where he worked with the Stockdale Center for Ethical Leadership teaching and mentoring midshipmen, staff, and faculty as well as representing the Naval Academy and Stockdale Center at prestigious national and international leadership conferences and events.